Guide48 Hours Christchurch

 8pm: Nightcap at Boo Radley’s Food and Liquor

-level 1/98 Victoria Street, Christchurch Central, Christchurch
+level 1/98 Victoria Street, Christchurch Central City, Christchurch

 This candlelit venue makes the perfect last stop of the evening, where you can indulge in a wide array of beers, wine, and cocktails, including their “grown-up” milkshakes in Salted Caramel Bourbon, Vanilla Maple Bourbon and Bushwacker.
 Find comfort in one of their spaciously curved leather booths and don’t feel pressure to call it a night anytime soon—they stay open until 3am and have live music and entertainment from Wednesday to Saturday.